 The technical content of IEC publications is kept under constant review by the IEC.
-Please make sure that you have the latest edition, a corrigenda or an amendment might have been published.
+Please make sure that you have the latest edition, a corrigendum or an amendment might have been published.

-Catalogue of IEC publications: www.iec.ch/searchpub
+IEC publications search - webstore.iec.ch/advsearchform

-The IEC on-line Catalogue enables you to search by a variety of criteria (reference number, text, technical committee) It also gives information on projects, withdrawn and replaced publications.
+The advanced search enables to find IEC publications by a variety of criteria (reference number, text, technical committee, ...).
+It also gives information on projects, replaced and with drawn publications.

-■ IEC Just Published: www.iec.ch/online\news/justpub
+IEC Just Published - webstore.iec.ch/justpublished

 Stay up to date on all new IEC publications.
-Just Published details twice a month all new publications released.
-Available on-line and also by email.
+Just Published details all new publications released.
+Available online and once a month by email.